 Copenhagen is a fashion mecca

-A charming and quieter alternative to Strøget runs one street behind it and contains unique jewellery, clothing and interior boutiques, as well as lovely cafés to take a break in.
+A charming and quieter alternative to Strøget is Læderstrædet, which runs one street behind Strøget and contains unique jewellery, clothing and interior boutiques, as well as lovely cafés to take a break in.

-One of Copenhagen's coolest streets right now sits at the edge of Assistens Cemetery where Hans Christian Andersen and other famous Danes are buried.
+One of Copenhagen's coolest streets right now sits at the edge of Assistens Cemetery at Nørrebro, where author Hans Christian Andersen and other famous Danes are buried.
 Jægersborggade is full of cafés, second-hand and other curiosity shops.

 The streets around Copenhagen University are the place to head for new and antique bookshops or to sit in a café and relax with a good read.

-This district next to the lakes has some lovely small boutiques, exclusive to Copenhagen, as well as the up-and-coming Danish design powerhouse, Normann Copenhagen (located in an old cinema).
+This district next to the lakes and Østerbrogade has some lovely small boutiques to offer, exclusive to Copenhagen, as well as the Danish design powerhouse, Normann Copenhagen (located in an old cinema).

 A cosy area with many small boutiques.
-Head to this district to grab a bargain on Royal Copenhagen Porcelain at the Royal Copenhagen factory outlet shop located in the old factory from the late 1800s.
+Head to this district to grab a bargain on Royal Copenhagen Porcelain at the Royal Copenhagen Factory Outlet located in the old factory from the late 1800s.
 The Frederiksberg Centre is also located in this district right next to Frederiksberg station.
 Here you can browse in a wide selection of 65 shops, including a large supermarket and cafés.

 This area, previously a little rough around the edges, is now the trendiest part of the city.
-Head to Istegade and its side streets for small, edgy boutiques.
+Head to Istedgade and its side streets for small, edgy boutiques.
 Also swing by Vesterbrogade and find interior design and furniture stores like Designer Zoo and Bolia as well as a wide range of restaurants and bars, if in need of a break on your shopping spree.

 If you didn’t have a chance to grab what you wanted in the city, Copenhagen Airport has an excellent selection of Copenhagen’s biggest brands, so you can pick up what you need before you board.